immcantation/shazam/docs/topics/distToNearest.md

 specified, distances will be added as the `cross_dist_nearest` column.

-Note that distances between light chain sequences are not calculated, even if light chains were used for VJL grouping via `groupUsingOnlyIGH=FALSE`.
+Note that distances between light chain sequences are not calculated, even if light chains were used for VJL grouping via `only_heavy=FALSE`.
 Light chain sequences, if any, will have `NA` in the `dist_nearest` field.

 Note that the output `vCallColumn` and `jCallColumn` columns will be converted to